-A "registered report" is a research project that is published in two stages:
+A "registered report" (a term coined by the Center for Open Science, see link below) refers to the publications of a research project that is published in two stages:

 - publication of the peer-reviewed research protocol (Stage 1 Registered Report, or RR1) - in JMIR journals this is done in JMIR Research Protocols, which guarantees subsequent acceptance of the results (RR2 paper, see below) in any JMIR journal (or partner journals) independently on whether the research turns out to be negative.
 See also Why should I publish my protocol or grant proposal?